 - 📌 what3words: ///shine.hopes.lock

 Trivia and History

-Permission for a service area here was first granted in 1989 when a filling station, restaurant and hotel were proposed.
+Permission for the service area was first granted in 1989 when a filling station, restaurant and hotel were proposed.
 Several proposals have been granted permission since then, with one application in 1992 naming Little Chef and Travelodge as planned occupants.
 In 2001, a separate application from the Whitbread Group proposed a 52-bed hotel and named Brewsters as the restaurant partner, but this plan was later withdrawn.